home-assistant/companion.home-assistant/docs/notifications/actionable.md

 2. Push notification delivered to device
 3. User opens notification.
 3. Action tapped
-4. Identifier of action sent back to HA as the `actionName` property of the event `ios.notification_action_fired`, along with other metadata such as the device and category name.
+4. Identifier of action sent back to HA as the `actionName` property of the event `mobile_app.notification_action_fired`, along with other metadata such as the device and category name.

 ![How the iOS device and Home Assistant work together to enable actionable notifications.](assets/NotificationActionFlow.png)